Consolidated Water (CWCO) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the developer and operator of desalination plants had lost 9.43% over the past month.
-This has lagged the Utilities sector's gain of 0.12% and the S&P 500's gain of 3.98% in that time.
+Coming into today, shares of the developer and operator of desalination plants had lost 15.02% in the past month.
+In that same time, the Utilities sector gained 2.07%, while the S&P 500 gained 4.86%.

-Consolidated Water will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Consolidated Water to post earnings of $0.22 per share.
-This would mark year-over-year growth of 22.22%.
-Our most recent consensus estimate is calling for quarterly revenue of $30.27 million, up 43.64% from the year-ago period.
+Wall Street will be looking for positivity from Consolidated Water as it approaches its next earnings report date.
+The company is expected to report EPS of $0.22, up 22.22% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $30.27 million, up 43.64% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Consolidated Water.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.34% higher within the past month.
-Consolidated Water is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.69% higher within the past month.
+Consolidated Water currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Consolidated Water currently has a Forward P/E ratio of 21.4.
-For comparison, its industry has an average Forward P/E of 28.59, which means Consolidated Water is trading at a discount to the group.
+Investors should also note Consolidated Water's current valuation metrics, including its Forward P/E ratio of 20.98.
+This valuation marks a discount compared to its industry's average Forward P/E of 28.28.

-Meanwhile, CWCO's PEG ratio is currently 2.68.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Utility - Water Supply industry currently had an average PEG ratio of 3.33 as of yesterday's close.
+We can also see that CWCO currently has a PEG ratio of 2.62.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Utility - Water Supply was holding an average PEG ratio of 3.3 at yesterday's closing price.

 The Utility - Water Supply industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 126, which puts it in the top 50% of all 250+ industries.
+This group has a Zacks Industry Rank of 38, putting it in the top 16% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report